Skip to content

 The additional rules in the BASIC category are:

-The DEFAULT category includes everything from the BASIC category and some additional rules that represent our recommendations for modern Protobuf development.
-True to its name, DEFAULT is also the default set of lint rules used by the Buf CLI if the buf.yaml file has no lint settings configured.
+The STANDARD category includes everything from the BASIC category and some additional rules that represent our recommendations for modern Protobuf development.
+STANDARD is also the default set of lint rules used by the Buf CLI if the buf.yaml file has no lint settings configured.

-The additional rules in the DEFAULT category are:
+The additional rules in the STANDARD category are:

 COMMENTS